VeronikaRuliskova/help/docs/send-sms-notification.md

 This command has the list of parameters shown in [table 1c.](#table-1c---send-sms-notification-parameters)

+> It is strictly prohibited to exploit SMS notification for promotional uses.

 ## Request URL address
 The URL used to send the HTTP requests: https://api.bulkgate.com/http/